fidoedidoe/build_scripts/README.md

 * etc

 ### Thanks
 - [spookcity138](https://forum.xda-developers.com/member.php?u=7065337) & [jimmy999x](https://forum.xda-developers.com/member.php?u=7341542).
-For being open to questions, taking the time to educate me at each and every tentative step and demonstrating great patience.
+For being open to questions on builing for kminilte, taking the time to educate me at each and every tentative step and demonstrating great patience.
 - [flyhalf205](https://forum.xda-developers.com/member.php?u=3082717) for advice on building for Lineage 15 on M9.

 ## build_slimrom7_kminilte.sh